StefRuseva88/playwright-intro/README.md

 ## Steps

 ### 1. Install Dependencies
-1. Open the To-Do app directory in Visual Studio Code and open a terminal.
+1. Open the app directory in Visual Studio Code and open a terminal.
 2. Install all dependencies using these commands:

     ```bash